 How to Apply

 Completed applications submitted by eligible applicants are reviewed, and a list is forwarded to THECB to determine the recipients.
-Recipient notification is received by SFAS in mid-May annually, with award information forwarded to the student and posted on their student account at that time.
+Recipient notification is received by FAS by the end of May annually, with award information forwarded to the student and posted on their student account at that time.